 What's Happening Here

-We are serving Gingerbread Cake with whipped cream
+We are served Gingerbread Cake with whipped cream.
+A good time

 People love to donate special artifacts to the museum.
 They can be items that have special meaning to their family and want to have them displayed here for posterity.
 You need to know that the museum is governed by rules on how we acquire and add to our collections here.
 We are required to follow our mandate which has been in place for years.
 It states; "The mandate is to collect, preserve, research, exhibit, and interpret artifacts reflecting the period of 1927- 1936 of a doctor's home in a small prairie town for the purpose of research, education and enjoyment of the general public."We also want you to know there is a process for us to take items.
 Please do not drop items off on our doorstep because by law we cannot accept them.
 We must by law meet with the owner of the item and have them sign a "Gift Card Agreement."
 Without that gift card we have no ownership of that item and cannot keep it or add it to our collection.
 By law we cannot sell it either and MUST dispose of it.
 Once you sign ownership of that item over it is registered and from that point onward it's physical location is tracked.
 Each registration has a drawing of the artifact and full description including dimensions, donator name and date of donation.
 Items that are not on display are stored in special acid free boxes.
 We handle artifacts with gloves and also provide gloves for patrons who wish to handle items.
 All objects that are accepted into the museums collection are done with the understanding that they will be there for posterity.